Substance Abuse and Addiction Treatment Resources in Flushing

 Patients in an outpatient treatment program will participate in classes, therapy and healing activities just as residential and PHP patients do, but they spend less time at the facility each week, and they live at home or in housing that is provided on campus.
 They have access to medical care as needed.

 While detox is definitely essential, it’s only the initial phase of rehabilitation.
 A detox center only treats the physical aspects of your substance use disorder.
 The real work starts with the spiritual, mental and emotional aspects.
-Facilities like The Recovery Village are an obvious choice for many patients as you have access to medically supervised detoxification as well as inpatient and outpatient treatment programs.

 Recovery Meetings Near You